andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 the second item consed with the rest of the first item.
 Roughly speaking, of course.

+This is a part of what we mean when we say that we can take advantage of the *structure* of the length type.
+Here, the structure of `Nat` aligns so well with the structure of `Vec` what we can prove structural properties about `Nat` and the `Vec` together by exploiting their shared inductive structure.

-For examples where the function we write doesn’t exactly match the structure as the type family we write, this won’t work.
-However, it works in these simple cases.
-Conquering the trickier cases is a problem for another blog post!
+Unfortunately, for examples where the function we write doesn’t exactly match the structure as the type family we write, this won’t work.
+And sometimes, the structural properties might get in the way of what we are trying to prove/produce.
+An example here would be a `snoc` function (cons to the end of a list).
+If you try writing it, you’ll see that the structure of `Nat` and `Vec` fight back against you pretty hard.
+So, exploiting structure isn’t universally useful, but it definitely helps in many situations!
+Handling tricky cases like this is a subject for a whole other blog post.

-And because this is so fun, here is `splitVec`:
+Anyway, before we move on, because this is so fun, here is `splitVec`, an example where the structure of `Nat` and `Vec` work together beautifully:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/fixvec-2/VecInductive.hs#L44-52